 As noted above, Libya and Nigeria also have anti-“gay propaganda” laws in addition to their laws outlawing same-sex intimacy.

-The number of nations with anti-gay laws dropped to 71 on Feb.
+Previously, the number of nations with anti-gay laws had dropped to 71 on Feb.
 17, 2021, when Bhutan repealed its anti-sodomy law.

 Similarly, on June 2019, Botswana’s High Court overturned that nation’s colonial-era laws that criminalized “carnal knowledge of any person against the order of nature.”